This event is NOT sold out.

 Participants will set out on one lap of the Across The Year's course around Camelback Ranch every 15 minutes.
 Runners must start together from a common corral at the start of each 15 minute time increment and cross the start / finish line of the loop before the 15 minutes is up.

 The event will continue until there is only one person left.
 This ultimate test of mental and physical endurance is designed so that anyone can win, all they need to do is keep up about a 15 minute per mile pace longer than anyone else.
-This is sure to be one of the most exciting components to participate in and spectate of this year's ATY!
+This is definitely one of the most exciting components to participate in and spectate at ATY!

-Starting at noon on Friday January 3rd, race til you drop!
+Starting New Year's Day at noon, Friday January 1st, race til you drop!

 Across the Years is held at the beautiful Camelback Ranch located in Phoenix, Arizona.
 Camelback Ranch is a state-of-the-art spring training facility for the Los Angles Dodgers and the Chicago White Sox.
 It opened in March 2009, and features lush greenery, a lake with waterfall, and smooth dirt and gravel walking paths.
 The race route is a 1.05 mile loop consisting of 90% dirt paths and 10% asphalt.
 The track averages ten feet in width, with a minimum width of 6 feet.
 Gaiters are recommended.
 The facility is only a few miles away from the Westgate City Center, home of the University of Phoenix stadium, shopping, and other attractions.

 Around the Clock Challenge

 Want to kick off your New Year with more of a challenge?

 Local time: 1:51 AM